poojaanbu0/19AI307_JAVA/Module-05/DAY-3/README.md

 ## RESULT:
-Thus the java program to print the sum of two number using getter and setter method was executed successfully.
+Thus, the Java program to print the square of a given number using getter and setter methods was successfully executed.